ammarr12/Dash-Board/README.md

 The "DASH-BOARD" project

 ## 🧠 Overview
-I built this project to understand basic front-end concepts and get an idea of how to build an app and deal with the features.
+I built this project to understand basic front-end concepts and get an idea of how to build an app and deal and make my own widgets.
 This is a dashboard i built consisting of different charts,graphs and insights i did on a medical dataset.